pankajti/MSDS_7331_Lab2/README.md

 ## Tasks

-1) For Rubric item #1 to #4 that is data preperation and modelling and evaluation #1 and #2 Deepti will complete from her side based on mini lab and additional work on top of that.
+1) For Rubric item #1 to #4 that is data preparation and modeling and evaluation #1 and #2 Deepti will complete from her side based on mini lab and additional work on top of that.
 2) Deployment Deepti will handle.
 3) We decided to use 3 models , decision tree , random forest and knn.
-4) modelling and evaluation tasks #3 to #6 for knn will be done by Ryan
+4) modeling and evaluation tasks #3 to #6 for knn will be done by Ryan
-5) modelling and evaluation tasks #3 to #6 for random forest and decison tree will be done by Pankaj.
+5) modeling and evaluation tasks #3 to #6 for random forest and decision tree will be done by Pankaj.
 6) Any additional work load will be shared based on our discussion and communication over mail/slack